IBM/aspera-cli/docs/README.md

 Some Aspera applications allow the user to be authenticated using [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography):

 - For SSH: Server
-- For OAuth JWT: AoC, Faspex5, Faspex, Shares
+- For OAuth JWT: AoC, Faspex5, Shares

 It consists in using a pair of associated keys: a private key and a public key.
 The same pair can be used for multiple applications.